Topics and Important Notice for Registration

 All full-time undergraduate students (except students of Medicine, Nursing and Chinese Medicine, who are having clinical training) are required to attend college assembly within their normative study period.
 Students must register for and attend the following number of Bi-weekly Assemblies and/or public lectures/ colloquium in this term of this academic year:

-(A designated cultural event organized by Sir Run Run Shaw Hall can be selected as one of attendance requirements per academic year)
+(A designated cultural event organized by Sir Run Run Shaw Hall and a cultural event organized by Sir Run Run Shaw Hall can be regarded as two of the six attendance requirements per academic year.)

-The first Bi-weekly Assembly of this term will be held on 13 September 2023 (Wednesday) at 6:30 p.m. at Sir Run Run Shaw Hall.
+The first Bi-weekly Assembly of this term will be held on 10 January 2024 (Friday) at 11:30 a.m. at Sir Run Run Shaw Hall.

 Students must register for the required number of Bi-weekly Assemblies and public lecture/ colloquium at the RAS website: https://www.cuhk.edu.hk/ras.
 The captioned web-site will be open for on-line registration during the following periods: